JoeMosley96/exhibition-curator/README.md

 Seed the database by navigating to http://localhost:3000/seed in the URL box - you should get a message saying "Database seeded successfully"

+Navigate back to http://localhost:3000/ and use the site with the seeded data

 When using the site on Google Chrome, an "Install" button should appear on the right hand side of the URL box - so that the app can be saved to the desktop.

 ## Approach